GrandeWaver/Chess/README.md

 Maybe you want play chess in local network?

-Install uvicorn and type: uvicorn main:app
+Install uvicorn and type in cmd: uvicorn main:app